budgetneon/pagecache/readme.md

 It has been tested so far only on opencart 1.5.6.X, but should work on all of the 1.5.X versions, perhaps with minor tweaks.
 This is a new piece of software, so we highly recommend you test it well before using.
 See the CAVEATS section.

+Note that we also provide a page cache for Opencart 2.x.
+See our [v2pagecache repo](https://github.com/budgetneon/v2pagecache) if you're running Opencart version 2.

 ## Requirements

 - Opencart 1.5.X.
 Has been tested on 1.5.6.X